kgisl/pythonFDP/Lab12-Frequentwords.py.md

 ## CloudCoder Exercise

+- To be created.

 ## Pre Lab Questions
-1. Why max value is initialised to 0?
+1. Why is `max` value is initialised to `0`?
-2. What is he purpose of counter={}?
+2. What is the purpose of `counter={}`?
-3. What will the split() function do?
+3. What will the `split()` function do?

 ## Post Lab Questions
-1. What are the other inbuilt functions that can be used for this program?
+1. What are the other `inbuilt` Python functions that can be used for this program?
-2. How do you give the input directly in the program instead of taking the input from .txt file?
+2. How do you give the input directly in the program instead of taking the input from `.txt` file?

 ## Bonus 1